2020–21 Melbourne City FC (women) season: Background

 The 2019–20 season saw Melbourne City play through an undefeated season; 11 wins and 1 draw in the regular season to win their second W-League Premiership and a successful Finals series; winning the Grand Final 1–0 against Sydney FC to win their record fourth Championship.
 The Grand Final was impacted by the COVID-19 pandemic in Australia, forcing the match to be played behind closed doors.

 Pre-season

 On 22 June 2020, Kyah Simon departed Melbourne City through a mutual contract termination in pursuing overseas opportunities.
 On 2 July 2020, captain Steph Catley had departed the club for Women's Super League side Arsenal.
-It was only six days later, that former and fellow teammate Lydia Williams had joined Arsenal on 8 July 2020 along with Steph Catley.
+It was only six days later, that former and teammate Lydia Williams had joined Arsenal on 8 July 2020 along with Steph Catley.
 Following the end of August, another departure for Rebekah Stott occurred 28 August 2020 also for pursuing overseas opportunities.